iSaluki/phhs6/content/sixth/Business/Units/fh/AnsoffsMatrix.md

 - Aim: to increase market share
 - By selling more existing products to the same target customers
-- Get existing customers to
+- Get existing customers to buy more

 - ***A growth strategy where a business aims to sell existing products into existing markets.**

+#### Evaluating market penetration

+- Business focuses on markets and products it knows well
+- Can exploit insights on what customers want
+- Unlikely to need significant new market research
+- But will strategy allow the business to achieve its growth objectives